sauvc/rulebook/rulebook.md

 <br>

-** The following tasks can be done in any order. **

 ### Target Acquisition [10-50 Points]
 The aim of the task is to detect and acquire a target among a series of drums at the bottom of the pool, in the target zone.

 A target zone is defined by a green colored mat laid out on the floor of the pool.
 The mat is 8m x 2m in size.
-Figure 1. shows the location of the mat with respect to the drums.
+Figure 1. shows the location of the mat with respect to the arena.

 There are 4 colored drums in the arena.
-All of them equidistant from the gate such that they lie on an arc.
+All of them are on the mat.
 One of the drums, chosen at random, will be **Blue** in color.
-The AUV needs to drop a ball in the correct drum to successfully complete this task.
+One of the Red drums, chosen at random, will contain an acoustic pinger which will emit a chirp.
+The AUV needs to drop a ball in one of the drums to successfully complete this task.

-There are a two modes of solving this challenge.

-- Optical **[30 Points]**
+Points will be awarded as follows.

-	- Drop the ball in the Red drum.
+- Drop the ball in the Blue drum. **[30 Points]**
-	- Dropping the ball in any other drum will be awarded **[10 Points]**
+- Drop the ball in the Red drum with the chirp pinger. **[50 Points]**
-- Acoustic **[50 Points]**
-	- A pinger located in one of the buckets will play a chirp from 20-30kHz.
-Find the bucket and drop the ball in that bucket.
-	- Dropping the ball in any other drum will be awarded **[10 Points]**
+- Dropping the ball in any other Red drum. **[10 Points]**

-The target drum for the Acoustic mode may be randomized between attempts, similarly for the order of the buckets.
+The target drum for the Acoustic mode may be randomized between attempts, similarly for the order of the drums.

 #### Specification of props.